Snowden disclosures prompt warning on widely used computer security formula

-SAN FRANCISCO (Reuters) - In the latest fallout from Edward Snowden’s intelligence disclosures, a major U.S. computer security company warned thousands of customers on Thursday to stop using software that relies on a weak mathematical formula developed by the National Security Agency.
+SAN FRANCISCO, Sept 19 (Reuters) - In the latest fallout from Edward Snowden’s intelligence disclosures, a major U.S. computer security company warned thousands of customers on Thursday to stop using software that relies on a weak mathematical formula developed by the National Security Agency.

 Last week, the New York Times reported that Snowden’s cache of documents from his time working for an NSA contractor showed that the agency used its public participation in the process for setting voluntary cryptography standards, run by the government’s National Institute of Standards and Technology, to push for a formula that it knew it could break.